floriankraemer/floriankraemer.github.io/_posts/2026-12-12-Calculating-Stability-in-Modules.markdown

 ## Directly Coupling Modules

 The recommendations module will make direct calls to any other module that it needs to do something, e.g. enriching the recommendations with data from another module / context.
-This will of course lead to a avery tight coupling on a technical and conceptual level.
+This will of course lead to a very tight coupling on a technical and conceptual level.

 ![Direct Coupling Diagram](/assets/diagrams/modules-direct-coupling.svg)